 From Xojo Documentation

-Returns a FolderItem that represents a file or directory within this FolderItem with the name Name.
+Returns a FolderItem that represents a file or folder/directory within this FolderItem with the matching name or index passed.

 Shortcuts and aliases are resolved on all platforms.